NatLabRockies/OpenStudio-HPXML-Calibration/docs/index.md

 Generate an HPXML model of home energy use, calibrated to utility data.

 !!! note "Nearly everyone will interact solely with the command line interface"
     Custom workflows can be built using the classes & methods.
+See the `Code Documentation` section for more information.
 For advanced users only.

 - `openstudio-hpxml-calibration --help`
 - Or the short version: `oshc -h`